South Carolina Center for Rural and Primary Healthcare (CRPH)

 Video 6: Carrying My Weight - Partner Support

-We hear from a Black woman about the effects of the COVID-19 pandemic on her pregnancy experience and her family life overall.
+We hear from a woman about the effects of the COVID-19 pandemic on her pregnancy experience and her family life overall.
 She also reflects on how her mental health has influenced her pregnancies and her husband's support over time.

 Video 7: The Social Pandemic - Intersecting Injustices